pmurati/MDSCorrelationAnalysis/README.md

 d_{\rho}(i,j) = \sqrt{2(1-\rho_{ij})}
 ```

 The above choice, although sensible will not guarantee a perfect mapping onto a sphere.
 The resulting manifold will resemble more a general ellipsoid and the coordinates will deviate from its surface.
-The implementation of a gradient descent in the following section is easier to implement with the constraint of a spherical surface removed.
-Moreover, the assumption of the above manifold is not backed up by the data and should only serve as a guiding blueprint for the following steps.
+The implementation of a gradient descent in the following section is easier to compute with the constraint of a spherical surface removed.
+Moreover, the assumption of the above manifold is not backed up by the data and should only serve as a guiding blueprint in the following steps.

 ### Gradient descent